 This is in honor of the teens at Godwin High School and Leigh Dunavant, the Principal and Facilitator of the group #noeagleleftbehind, who have embraced conversation about mental illness and suicide prevention.
 They are a group dedicated to creating events, activities and programs at the school long term for this cause.

 I loved that they were innovative in their thinking and open with their conversation.
-Tosha and I were invited as part of Beacon Tree Foundation, where I am currently President, to tell my story of Charles’ life and suicide and introduce the social media program I developed in Charles’ … Read more...
+Tosha and I were invited as part of Beacon Tree Foundation, where I am currently President, to tell my story of Charles’ life and suicide and introduce the social media program I developed in Charles’ memory. … Read more...

 The SpeakUp5k is an event intended to inspire conversation about mental illness.
 I went alone and right before it started, a young lady named Bethany came up and introduced herself and we ran together.
 She knew Charles and she was also friends Cal Riley who died by suicide almost 2 years to the day before Charles.